Visual Occlusion Goggles Module

 Device not detected

-- Verify device is powered on
+- Verify the device is powered on (LED indicator should be lit)

 - Check that your OS recognizes the device: